sosmartnco/gastronolab/PRESENTATION.md

 Each path is an app, so we have here a HUB called "GastronoLab".

-To get more information about each app, read the readme files you'll find in each folder with the name of each app.
+To get more information about each app, read the files you'll find in GastronoLab Wiki with the name of each app.

 Thanks for reading !